cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Strictly using the standards from Eclipse 3.5.
    - Usage SWT (and Jigloo) for the GUI.
    - Bouncy Castle and FlexiProvider are used as crypto providers.
-   - Milestone 1 (published in August 2007) was dedicated to developers, showing that the new architecture concepts work.
-     Milestone 2 (August 2008), 3 (December 2008), 4 and 4a (February 2009)
-     already offered enough functionality to be applied by end users.
+   - Current beta already offers functionality to be applied by end users.
-   - Milestone 6 was released in November 2009. xxxxxxxxxxx
    - Further developers, architects and designers for this project are very welcome.
    - For newbies, but also for experts.